 What is the retainer required to secure your services, and how can we pay it?

 The usual retainer to secure your date and time is $125, and you can pay it instantly, using the Paypal link on our home page.
 We also accept payment in cash or by personal check at our initial consultation; or by check or money order via traditional “snail mail.”

-If you pay by personal check, remember that your date is not “locked” until the check actually clears your bank.
+If you pay by personal check, please remember that your date is not reserved until the check actually clears your bank.

-Paying via Paypal costs about 3% more in Paypal processing fees, but ensures that you are placed on the calendar (and receive our Ceremony Design Packet) immediately.
+Paypal costs about 3% more in processing fees, but ensures that you are placed on the calendar (and receive your packet) immediately.